 To learn He’s a Pirate, you’ll use notes on the G, D, and A strings.
 My arrangement is in the key of G Major, so there is just one sharp – F#.
 It also means that the second finger is high on the G and D strings but low on the A string.

-Before learning to play the piece, have a look at the G Major fingering chart:
+Before learning to play the piece, have a look at the G Major fingering chart and download the free exercises below:

 Violin Sheet Music for He’s a Pirate from the Pirates of the Caribbean